 #6.
 Being “Outcompeted” – 23%:

-Translation: Other retailers converted more effectively than the failed business.
+Translation: Other online retailers converted more effectively than the failed business.

 #7.
 Retail giant dominating a large share of the market – 19%:

-The beauty of online retail is every business is on a level playing field.
-This notion of a “retail giant” is a convenient excuse for business failures.
+The beauty of online retail is that every business is on a level playing field.
+This notion of a “retail giant” is a convenient excuse for failure.

-Look no further than disruptive online retailers such as Warby Parker (online prescription glasses), and Casper (online bed retailer), who went up against retail juggernauts and took over that market by focusing on the delivery of customer-centric experiences and highly targeted online marketing strategies.
+Look no further than disruptive online retailers such as Warby Parker (online prescription glasses) and Casper (online bed retailer), which went up against retail juggernauts and took over their respective markets by focusing on delivering customer-centric experiences and highly targeted online marketing strategies.

 #8.
 Lack of Customer Service – 16%:

 This is a legitimate issue and should be much higher than 16% on the "excuse scale".
-One of the bigger issues is the lack of accessibility of real people who can assist in the recovery of consumers suffering from poor online experiences.
+One of the bigger issues is the lack of accessibility to real people who can assist consumers in recovering from poor online experiences.

-Customer support is an issue because it's perceived as a cost when it should be thought of as part of the sales and loyalty function.
+The Customer support function in a business is often viewed as a cost when it should be considered an integral part of the sales and loyalty functions.

 This from Gartner on business impacts of having the right support function in place: